pratheeshkumar99/CLIP-MemeSense/Readme.md

-# MemeCLIP: A Multimodal Framework for Meme Analysis
+# MemeSense: A Multimodal Framework for Meme Analysis

 ## Table of Contents
 1. [Overview](#overview)